Alquama00s/binary_blogs/readme.md

 ## Run using docker
-To run the application using docker just run `bash start_app.sh` from root of the repo.
+To run the application using docker prepare [env.list](./env.list) filr and run `bash start_app.sh` from root of the repo.

 ## Setup Instructions